Designing Cryptography Systems for GNSS Data and Ranging Authentication

 Abstract

 A GNSS engineer can use this dissertation to inform the system and receiver design to mitigate spoofing risks using cryptography.
 From a GNSS provider perspective, this dissertation covers the elements of cryptographic construction for provable security, efficient bandwidth use, and quick authentication time.
-The primary authentication structure a GNSS Provider should use is Time Efficient Stream Loss-tolerant Authentication (TESLA).
+The primary authentication structure a GNSS Provider should use is TESLA.
 This dissertation describes leveraging TESLA’s features, designing the needed security maintenance structures with standard asymmetric authentication cryptography, and asserting the TESLA time-synchronization requirements.
-Moreover, TESLA enables ranging authentication via spreading code watermarking without additional data-distribution bandwidth.
+Moreover, TESLA enables ranging authentication via ranging code watermarking without additional data-distribution bandwidth.
 This dissertation describes how to securely perform watermarking in a way that allows straightforward derivation of the distribution of receiver-measured statistics.
 From a GNSS receiver perspective, this dissertation covers the receiver processing required to establish trust in the GNSS signal, including computing the security they afford.

 GNSS Authentication Background